lyzs90/e8tbot/README.md

 Coconut is a friendly local Node.js Chatbot built using the Microsoft Bot Framework.
 Natural Language Processing is handled by [LUIS](https://www.luis.ai/).

 If you're starving and would like recommendations for food in the vicinity, look no further.
-At the moment, Coconut will make recommendations from [HungryGoWhere](www.hungrygowhere.com) when you enter a location e.g. Raffles Place.
+At the moment, Coconut will make recommendations from [HungryGoWhere](www.hungrygowhere.com) when you submit your location.

 Coconut is available on Facebook Messenger, [@coconutbot](https://www.messenger.com/t/coconutbot).

 ## Upcoming Features

-- More locations
+- Rank by distance or ratings
-- Search by dish or type of cuisine
+- Specify type of food to narrow down your choices
-- Submit your current location
+- Get directions and show routes
-- Choice of food review websites
+- Add more food review websites
 - Personalized recommendations

 ## Quick Start